cherylnielsen/Physics-In-Motion-Website/README.md

 # Physics-In-Motion-Website
+An interactive 3D Tutorial Lab experience for undergraduate students in Physics and Engineering.
+## by Cheryl Nielsen
-Graduate Project for MS Computer Science at San Francisco State University, USA
+Graduate Project for MS in Computer Science, San Francisco State University, 2019